-Nelson Lunding is a modern-day version of the traveling Piano Man, a tradition that traces its roots back to the early 1890's.
-Lunding is a saloon piano player, band leader, juke joint singer, itinerant troubadour, and a Keeper of the Flame.
+Nelson Lunding is a traveling Piano Man, a tradition that traces its roots back to the early 1890's.
+Nelson has played saloons, has been an itinerant troubadour, and recently a teacher and band leader who has taken his place as a Keeper of the Flame.
 He plays a rocking, muscular piano propelled by a driving left hand.
-It is a gripping kinetic music that demands to be danced to.
-When he plays for a crowd, they are experiencing the true embodiment of this very American genre.
+It is a gripping kinetic music that demands attention, and involves the audience in a true New Orleans blues and jazz tradition.

 Nelson began playing piano at the age of six in Westchester, New York and has been playing professionally from the age of twenty-one.
 As a teenager, he studied piano with Stuart Hemmingway, a blind, world-class jazz and blues player.
 Stuart taught him blues and jazz chords and patterns.
 In 1991 with youth, training and enthusiasm Nelson moved to New Orleans and started gigging with Bourbon Street bands.
 At twenty-one Nelson was singing and playing piano among the famous Bourbon Street bands.
 The World seemed to pass by the door that opened to Bourbon Street...Nelson learned the Blues during his fourteen years on Bourbon Street.